Skip to main content

 Complemented Project Type: Canal lining

-The Kittitas Reclamation District in Kittitas county, WA used five Reclamation WaterSMART grants to seal sections of concrete lined canals, line earthen sections with geomembrane and concrete, or replace earthen sections with steel reinforced polyethylene and other types of pipes.
+The Kittitas Reclamation District in Kittitas County, WA used five Reclamation WaterSMART grants to seal sections of concrete lined canals, line earthen sections with geomembrane and concrete, or replace earthen sections with steel reinforced polyethylene and other types of pipes.
 These projects save 934 acre-feet of water per year for supplementing instream flows in designated critical habitat areas of the Upper Yakima River headwaters used by Bullhead and Steelhead trout.
 With additional NRCS assistance, water management entities will be able to convert high priority smaller laterals and sub laterals within the 330 miles of conveyance system to pipelines saving an additional 1,204 acre/feet of water/year and farmers and ranchers will be able to convert from rill irrigation to sprinkler systems conserving another 1,230 acre/feet of water/year and improving drought resiliency for the community.
-In addition to these water saving and drought resilience benefits, EQIP funding will reduce irrigation-induced soil erosion preventing transport of sediment and nutrients to local tributaries and improve the health of crops and pastures.
+In addition to water savings and drought resilience benefits, EQIP funding will reduce irrigation-induced soil erosion preventing transport of sediment and nutrients to local tributaries and improve the health of crops and pastures.

 Name: Whitestone Reclamation District

-Budgeted EQIP Funding This Year: $423,000
+Budgeted EQIP Funding This Year: $30,000

 Priority Area Extent in Acres: 3,050

-Proposed New Contracts: 4 Proposed New Contract Acres: 75
+Proposed New Contract Acres: 25

 Reclamation WaterSMART Funding Categories: WEEG (2011), SWEP (2017)